Ankbzpx/my-personal-knowledge-cache/vault/code-read.igl.normal-vector.md

 id: edudwmtuufpqosp7ztuwddr
 title: Normal Vector
 desc: ''
-updated: 1647232313265
+updated: 1647583831269
 created: 1646974566576
 ---

 ## Concepts
+### Normal Vector
-- Normal Vector: Normal Vector at a point is the cross product of two tangent vectors at that point.
+Normal Vector at a point is the cross product of two tangent vectors at that point.
+### Tangent Vector
-- Tangent Vector: A vector tangents to a surface at a given point
+A vector tangents to a surface at a given point
+### Degenerated Normal Vector
-- Degenerated Normal Vector: two tangent vectors are linear depend
+two tangent vectors are linear depend

 ## Implementations

-### Face

-> per_face_normals
+### per_face_normals

 ```
 V: Vertices (NV x 3)